simple-starters/generator-ruby-skaffold/README.md

-# Simple generator for Ruby deployment with Kubernetes resources
+# Simple generator for web application deployment with Kubernetes resources

-This generator creates the Kubernetes `service` and `deployment` resources files to deploy a Spring Boot application using Skaffold with the generated `skaffold.yaml`
+This generator creates the Kubernetes `service` and `deployment` resources files to deploy a generic web application, listening on port 8080, using Skaffold with the generated `skaffold.yaml`

 You will need to install the following command line tool: